eleda77/eleda77.github.io/docs/vocab_list.md

 **sump** - a pit or hollow in which liquid collects, especially one in the floor of a mine or basement; a cesspool

+**sumptuary** - pertaining to, dealing with, or regulating expense or expenditure; designed to regulate extravagant expenditures or habits especially on moral or religious grounds

+**suppurate** - to form or discharge pus

 **sutler** - a person who followed an army and sold provisions to the soldiers

+**swale** - low-lying or depressed and often wet stretch of land

 **sward** - an expanse of short grass